dengjiahui/curriculum/README.md

 curriculum
 ==========

-As the creative project, a system that helps checking out, selecting and evaluating courses.
+As the creative project, a system that helps checking out, selecting and evaluating courses of HFUT.